Henry Kulka: Early work

-In 1930 Kulka authored the seminal monograph on Loos's work; 'Adolf Loos: The work of the Architect' published by Anton Schroll Verlag.
+In 1930 Kulka authored the seminal monograph on Loos's work; Adolf Loos: The work of the Architect published by Anton Schroll Verlag.

 Late work in Europe

 After Loos's death in 1933, Kulka continued and expanded their former architectural practice, maintaining their Vienna office and opening a second satellite office in Hradec Králové in Czechoslovakia to service commissions across Bohemia and Moravia.

 Between 1932 and 1939 Kulka evolved new cubic Raumplan Villa and Apartment typologies.
 In addition to functionality, Kulka's approach was humanistic.
-He considered the feelings of people inhabiting the space of his buildings, striving to give them a sense of harmony and well being.
+He considered the feelings of people inhabiting the space of his buildings, striving to give them a sense of harmony and well-being.
 Among these works are the 1932 Weissmann House in Hietzing Vienna, the 1933 Oskar Semler Raumplan Apartment in Plzeň, the 1934 Kantor Cubic Raumplan Villa in Jablonec nad Nisou, the 1934 small mountain Raumplan for Dr. Samuel Teichner in Špičák in Železná Ruda and the Villa Holzner Raumplan in Hronov.

 A fine example of Kulka's Raumplan work at this time is the Villa Kantor, 1934.
 This cubic Raumplan was tailored to the requirements of a medical doctor who needed a functional consulting room nestled within the corpus of a comfortable family home.
 The exterior envelope of the building is cubic and rendered in fine stucco punctured by symmetrical fenestration in the front façade and a functional asymmetrical positioning of fenestration at the sides of the house.
 The symmetry of the façade is maintained through the use of a classical wall projection which accommodates internal circulation.
 The interior of the Raumplan villa is clad with light colored woods and marble.
 The house has larger windows than Kulka's villas with Loos.
 Kulka lets in more light and incorporates a lighter chromatic selection of cladding materials.
-It is in the more relaxed and subtle management of spatial transition that the Villa Kantor evolves raumplanning, and points toward changes Kulka would bring to his later work in New Zealand.
+It is in the more relaxed and subtle management of spatial transition that the Villa Kantor evolves raumplanning, and this points toward changes Kulka would bring to his later work in New Zealand.